r2devops/hub/.gitlab/issue_templates/new_job.md

 ### Scenarios
 <!-- Using the Gherkin syntax (see https://cucumber.io/docs/gherkin/reference/)
 describe several scenarios of the job working.
-Example for Gitlab release creation job:
+The scenario must include at least 3 parts :

 * Given: Steps used to describe the initial context of the system.
 * When:  Steps used to describe an event, or an action.
 * Then:  Steps used to describe an expected outcome, or result.

+Example for Gitlab release creation job:

 Scenario: With a `CHANGELOG.md` file
 * Given there is a `CHANGELOG.md` file in repository